 Sometimes the hunt could not be found at all, and there would be fruitless tours of country lanes in the back of a van.
 Where large numbers of sabs were gathered together with nothing to do the temptation to mischief elsewhere was strong.
 In March 1986, a big group of sabs who had originally gathered to oppose the Warwickshire hunt headed to Leamington Spa town centre.
 After a sit down in McDonalds, they moved to a couple of local fur shops, The Sunday Mercury reported (16.3.1986): ‘A crowd of 70 demonstrators caused disturbances throughout the afternoon in the centre of Leamington.
 Some burst into Brians Specialist Furriers in Regent Street and grabbed expensive fur coats from racks before hurling them outside into the road’.
-12 people were arrested including three from Luton, and a ‘Leamington Dirty Dozen Defence Fund’ was set up to support them.
+12 people were arrested including three women from Luton who were detained over the weekend - one of whom was slapped in the face by police for refusing to answer questions.
+A ‘Leamington Dirty Dozen Defence Fund’ was set up to support them.

 |Report of Leamington Spa animal rights protest from Luton Animal Rights bulletin no.2, April 1986- one person was later jailed for 6 weeks for assault|